-Activity note: Getting on/off coach; walking up to a mile over paved and unpaved terrain; standing at museums.
+Activity note: Walking up to a mile over paved and unpaved terrain; standing at museums.

 Breakfast: Hotel buffet available at 7:00 a.m.

 Morning: This morning we'll board our motorcoach and travel to Museum Hill for visits to the Museum of Indian Arts & Culture and the Museum of International Folk Art.
 The Museum of Indian Arts and Culture tells the story of the indigenous people of the Southwest from the earliest times to modern day, featuring some 70,000 objects, documents and artifacts.
 The Museum of International Folk Art continues to focus on indigenous populations from around the world through their art – ranging from ceremonial dress and masks to furniture.
-The museum hosts the largest collection of international folk art in the world, including wings featuring some of the 106,000 pieces donated by collectors Alexander and Susan Girard and Lloyd Cotsen's Neutrogena collection.
+The museum holds the largest collection of international folk art in the world, including wings featuring some of the 106,000 pieces donated by collectors Alexander and Susan Girard and Lloyd Cotsen's Neutrogena collection.
 We will return to the hotel for lunch on our own and free afternoon.

 Afternoon: Free afternoon for independent explorations, relaxation, or socialization with your fellow participants.